JesseLiu0/emacs.d/README.md

 An Emacs configuration
 =======

-This Emacs configuration works on Mac OS X and Windows 7.
+This Emacs configuration works on Debian and Mac, mainly customized for Python and R programming.